 OcrosProspective for: Porphyry Copper/Gold/Silver

-An abandoned adit dating from mining activities that occurred in the 1950's on the eastern edge of the concessions was re-opened by an independent operator seeking access to high grade copper ore, without the permission of the Company.
-The old workings, referred to locally as the Eldorado mine adit, is over one kilometer east, and about 300 metres lower than the nearest of seven drill holes completed by the Company in 2007 and 2008.
+An abandoned adit dating from mining activities that occurred in the 1950's on the eastern edge of the concessions was re-opened in 2014 by an independent operator seeking access to high grade copper ore, without the permission of the Company.
+The old workings, referred to locally as the Eldorado Mine, is over one kilometer east, and about 300 metres lower than the nearest of seven drill holes completed by the Company in 2007 and 2008.

 In August 2014, eighteen representative two-metre long horizontal rock chip samples were taken over a distance of about 300 metres along the adit.
 The exposed rock in the adit is characterized as feldspar-hornblende-porphyry, with strong potassic alteration throughout, and mineralization in the form of disseminated chalcopyrite-bornite, as well as chalcopyrite and bornite in sulphide vein stockwork and quartz veins.
 Native copper is also observed in the samples.
 Copper assays from the eighteen (18) samples ranged from 0.01% to 4.72%, with an average of 0.99%, and included anomalous gold and silver.